aniketrajnish/me/index.md

  3. Eureka Video Coordinator
   * Led a team of 12 video editors.
   * Made the [Foundation Programme Video](https://youtu.be/SLwEwTwHNhM) of Btech'19, IITGn.
- 4. Game Developer, Crazylabs
-  * Contracting as a partner game studio to help create scalable hypercasual games by looking after their ideation and development.
-  * The games developed are listed [here](https://aniketrajnish.github.io/me/#crazylabs-partnership-ongoing).
- 5. Technical Design intern, University of Central Florida
-  * Assisting the 19SOB team at FIEA with their capstone project as a tech designer under the guidance of Prof. Ron Weaver.
-  * The development update to the game can be found [here](https://www.youtube.com/watch?v=_rE0V_wvqPY).

 ## Games